cds-9-group-6/platform-engineering/README.md

-# Sasya Chikitsa - Platform Engineering
+# Sasya Arogya - Platform Engineering

-This repository contains the Kubernetes/OpenShift deployment configurations for the Sasya Chikitsa platform using Kustomize and ArgoCD.
+This repository contains the Kubernetes/OpenShift deployment configurations for the Sasya Arogya platform using Kustomize and ArgoCD.

 ## Architecture Overview

 The deployment follows a GitOps approach using ArgoCD with an "App of Apps" pattern and is structured using Kustomize for environment-specific configurations.
+The platform is deployed across two separate clusters:

+- **Development Cluster**: CPU-only workloads for testing and development
+- **Production Cluster**: GPU-enabled workloads for live production services

 ### Components

 - **Engine**: Main application backend service
-- **Ollama**: AI model serving platform
+- **Ollama**: AI model serving platform (CPU-only in dev, GPU-enabled in prod)
 - **ChromaDB**: Vector database for embeddings
 - **MLflow Tracking**: ML experiment tracking and model registry
 - **RAG**: Retrieval-Augmented Generation service